 The National Highway Traffic Safety Administration (NHTSA) defines distracted driving as "any activity that diverts attention from driving."
 With the proliferation of personal electronic devices and in-vehicle technology in our society, many jurisdictions have enacted or pursued enhancements to distracted driving laws to reduce or eliminate crashes in which the proximate cause is distracted driving alone or in combination with other violations.

-Every day, approximately nine people are killed and more than 1,000 injured in crashes involving distracted driving.
-As reported by NHTSA, distracted driving is a factor in approximately 14% of all fatal crashes in the United States.
-The Governor's Highway Safety Association (GHSA) recommends states ban handheld cell phone use by all drivers and include a texting ban as part of that law.
-GHSA's policy and a table of state distracted driving laws can be found here.[†]
+Every day, approximately nine people are killed and more than 1,000 are injured in crashes involving distracted driving.
+In 2021, there were 3,522 fatalities in distracted-related crashes, accounting for 8.2% of all road deaths (Overview of Motor Vehicle Crashes in 2021, NHTSA).
+The Governor's Highway Safety Association (GHSA) recommends states ban The purpose of this white paper is to provide guidance to jurisdictions on strengthening distracted driving education, legislation, and enforcement.

+handheld cell phone use by all drivers.
+GHSA's policy and a table of state distracted driving laws can be found here.^{}